jmandel/smart-imaging/README.md

 Pre-specified configurations are controlled by files in [`./server/config`](./server/config).
 They can change the behavior of the server to help you test out specific scenarios.
 For example:

   * `/smart-sandbox` configuration is backed by [`./server/config/smart-sandbox.json`](./server/config/smart-sandbox.json), which means that it will introspect access tokens against SMART's sandbox authorization server, so clients must use https://launch.smarthealthit.org to get an access token before making imaging requests.
-  * `/open` configuration is backed by [`./server/config/open.json`](./server/config/open.json), which means that it will ignore access tokens entirely an just use a hard-coded introspection response (very handy for debugging).
+  * `/open` configuration is backed by [`./server/config/open.json`](./server/config/open.json), which means that it will ignore access tokens entirely an just use a hard-coded introspection response.
+Similarly, it will ignore patient matching and always return the same set of images.
+These behaviors can be very handy for debugging.
   * For other keys, see [`./server/config`](./server/config)

 ### Dynamic Configuration (`https://imaging.argo.run/dyn/:encoded/fhir`)

 Dynamic configurations are useful when you want to get started testing SMART Imaging with your own EHR's authorization server.
 You can rapidly iterate on your config settings until you get something that works.
 These paths start with  `/dyn/:encoded`, where the variable component is `base64urlencode(JSON.stringify(config))`.
 For example, you might test out configurations dynamically until you're happy with the behavior; then you might email a few colleagues your base URL so they can test things out, and eventually you might submit a PR to this repository so a wider audience can reproduce this behavior.

 ---

 # Development Setup with minikube